HanKruiger/hankruiger.com/content/posts/2023-05-17_combining_distinct_and_group_concat()_with_custom_delimiters_in_sqlite3.md

 +++
-title = "Combining DISTINCT and group_concat() with custom delimiters in SQLite3" description = "A post where I explain how DISTINCT, group_concat()"
+title = "Combining DISTINCT and group_concat() with custom delimiters in SQLite3" description = "A post where I explain how to use DISTINCT and group_concat() with custom delmiters in SQLite3"
 +++

 In this blog post, I'll introduce two useful tools in SQLite3: `group_concat()` and `DISTINCT`.